 The PreciseTarget Taste Graph is the foundation for our data products.
 But how do we formulate a consumer’s taste?
 We consider taste as a data abstraction layer from the consumer’s purchase history.
 The goal of the system is to learn the customers, by observing the meta-data related to the products purchased by the consumer.
 When retailers provide PreciseTarget with their catalog assortments, they also provide 20 to 30 metadata items for each product in their assortment.
 Our system wants to know the attributes of the products you are purchasing, ranging from the product’s brand, to its fabric and materials, colors, cleaning instructions, unique style attributes, and price.
 By combining the attributes of the purchased products, the system begins to understand the user’s taste.
 This allows for far greater insight into they types of products which fit a consumer’s individualized taste.

 Despite the lack of PII, when partnering with PreciseTarget we can identify audiences and customers lists a variety of ways.
-The first way uses the email hash of the consumer‘s email.
 We also work with third parties such as LiveRamp who can offer a number of different matching keys based on what you have to work with.
-Finally, we have partnered with Equifax to do matching with PII, as the entirety of that data remains safely siloed in a trusted intermediary.
+Finally, our third-party processors can match with PII, as the entirety of that data remains safely siloed with the trusted intermediary.

 There are many obstacles in the way of single, cross-merchant view of product catalog data: aggregating the product catalog feeds at the basic level, understanding the information in them, and using this information to extract the product entities encoded within.